SiposLevente/rpi-mesh/README.md

 # Plugins
 Plugins can be installed by cloning or copying an adequate repository with a specific structure into the `webpage/plugins` folder.

+# Plugin Manager
+There is a plugin manager that can update, delete, install plugins: https://github.com/SiposLevente/rpi-mesh-plugin-manager